palgoel/weather_api_testing_restassured/Readme.md

 ****Pre-requisite****
-You should have eclipse and maven installed.
+You should have maven installed.

 ****RUN****

 *To test with the current configurations:*

-run pom.xml file at root with giving goal as "clean install"
-Right click on "pom.xml"--> Select"Maven build"--> enter the value "clean install" in "Goals" field and click "Run" button.
-**OR**
-run testng.xml file at root
-Right click on "testng.xml"--> Select"Run As"--> Select"TestNG Suite"
+From command line, go to the root directory where pom.xml is there and give the command
+`mvn clean install'

 ****Result****